Shashwat-s/ai-wardrobe/README.md

 ## 🙏 Acknowledgments

-- NanoBanana VTON for the AI try-on technology
+- Google Gemini for the AI try-on technology
 - Firebase for backend services
 - TailwindCSS for the UI framework
-- FastAPI for the backend API
+- Express for the backend API

 ## 📞 Support